Aymn-Alhadidi/Search_WebAPI/README.md

 ## ⚠️ Known Issues / Notes

 - **Database:** SQL Server is used instead of PostgreSQL (as discussed and approved)
-- **Background Jobs:** Hangfire is configured to run daily at 2 AM server time
-- **Authentication:** Not implemented (can be added for production)
-- **Validation:** Basic validation is implemented; can be enhanced with FluentValidation
+- **Validation:** Basic validation is implemented; can be enhanced
+- **Update Performing:** It's better to write the SQL code in stored procedure in the data base and execute it from the Data Access Layer but written in this way to allow you to see the queries

 ---

-## 🔒 Security Considerations

-For production deployment, consider:
-- Adding authentication/authorization (JWT tokens)
-- Securing Hangfire dashboard
-- Using parameterized queries (already implemented)
-- Adding rate limiting
-- Implementing logging and monitoring

----

-## 🤝 Contact

-For any questions or clarifications:

-**Developer:** Aymen Alhadidi
-**Assignment Supervisor:** Mr. Muhaymin Tariq al-Ani
-**Email:** muhtariq@earthlink.iq
-**Organization:** Earthlink Communications

----

-## 📄 License

-This project is developed as part of a technical assessment for Earthlink Communications.

----

-**Thank you for reviewing my submission!** 🚀
+**Thank you for reviewing my submission!**